wardann/DungeonDocs/README.md

 ### UI

 Use the `Docs` tab to edit notes, the `Settings` tab to change the note appearance, and the `Profile` tab to manage profiles.

+### Profiles

+An `Active Profile` and `Fallback Profile` can be selected.

+Notes in the `Active Profile` will be used first and, if none are found, the `Fallback Profile` will be used.

+This allows for a player to import a profile as a base and overlay their own note changes on top (i.e. by setting the imported profile as the fallback).

+**Settings and visual changes are sourced from the `Active Profile` only.**

 ## Tips & Tricks